subarnop/AMachineLearningWalkThrough/README.md

 ### k-means Clustering ###
 k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells.
 Lloyd's algorithm for k-means clustering is implemented over mnist dataset with varying k from 5 to 25.

+### Recurrent Neural Network###
+A recurrent neural network (RNN) is a class of artificial neural network where connections between units form a directed cycle.
+This allows it to exhibit dynamic temporal behavior.
+Unlike feedforward neural networks, RNNs can use their internal memory to process arbitrary sequences of inputs.
+We develop a word level Vanilla RNN for predicting sequences of text.